CallumM1999/Eleganta/README.md

 - [What I learned](#What-I-learned)

 ## About

 Eleganta is a simple PHP MVC framework.
 Eleganta also comes with a custom templating engine to make building pages easier.

-The framework was a learning exercise, so that I could improve my PHP Skills.
+Eleganta was creating as a learning exercise.
 I first learned PHP from this [Object Oriented PHP](https://www.udemy.com/course/object-oriented-php-mvc/) Course.
 During the course, I build a PHP framework.
 I wanted to improve the framework, as well as consolidate what I learned in the course.

 Link to project built with framework.